 Non-quantitative treatment limitations: where parity violations live

 Most parity violations are NQTL violations.
-The financial requirement and quantitative treatment limit rules are relatively easy to audit because the numbers are visible: if outpatient MH/SUD has a $50 copay and outpatient med/surg has a $25 copay, the parity analysis is straightforward.
+The financial requirement and quantitative treatment limit rules are relatively easy to audit because the numbers are visible: if outpatient mental health visits carry a higher copay than outpatient medical visits, the parity analysis is straightforward.
 NQTLs are harder.
 They involve clinical judgment, plan policy, network management, and reimbursement contracting.
 They operate behind the scenes and are often invisible to enrollees until a denial occurs.

 NQTLs include but are not limited to: